WHAT WE BELIEVE

 He is married to Caroline and they have two girls who don't let Phil share any photos of them on any media platform without first going through their publicist.

 Kirrily Manning (Kilbane) is an occupational therapist committed to working out the teachings of Christ into her life.
-In 2018 Kirrily partnered with the World Federation of Occupational Therapy (WFOT) to establish OT as a profession in Ukraine.
-Since 2016 she has also been designing and project managing an OT skills training program for 100 doctors and rehabilitation workers in rural Vietnam.
+Kirrily partners with the World Federation of Occupational Therapy (WFOT) and established OT as a profession in Ukraine.
+She also designed and project manages an OT skills training program for 100 doctors and rehabilitation workers in rural Vietnam.